dcharb78/UFRFv2/README.md

 ### License and intended use

 This repository is dedicated to the public domain under CC0 1.0 Universal.
 See `LICENSE` for details.
 You can copy, modify, distribute, and perform the work, even for commercial purposes, all without asking permission.
 Attribution is appreciated but not required.
-Please cite subpackage `CITATION.cff` files where present (e.g., `UFRF-Graphene/CITATION.cff`) for academic use.
+For academic use, you may optionally cite subpackage `CITATION.cff` files where present (e.g., `UFRF-Graphene/CITATION.cff`).

 ### Experiments and Purpose